HydroModPy/HydroModPy/docs/source/architecture/overview/frontend-hooks.rst

 HydroModPy stays a pure Python library: no HTTP server, no FastAPI, no WebSocket.
-Two stable integration points are exposed for any frontend (Streamlit, Angular, React, Jupyter widget) that does not need to import the Python package.
+Two stable integration points are exposed for any frontend (Angular, React, Jupyter widget) that does not need to import the Python package.

 For complementary reading, see :doc:`design-patterns` (item 10) and